-The following are a summary of the main service standards identified in the Pool operation contract with CLM:
+The following are a summary of the main service standards identified in the operation contract with CLM:

-- The Contractor shall manage and operate the Aquatic Centre so as to provide a high quality, efficient and effective service to the Council. - The Contractor shall have in place and implement a system of ongoing customer feedback.
-The Contractor shall record and respond in a timely manner to comments, complaints and queries relating to the Aquatic Centre and its operation. - Contractor shall provide the Council with monthly and annual reports that meet the requirements of Clause 14 of this Agreement.
+- The contractor shall manage and operate the Centre so as to provide a high quality, efficient and effective service to the Council. - The contractor shall have in place and implement a system of ongoing customer feedback.
+The contractor shall record and respond in a timely manner to comments, complaints and queries relating to the Centre and its operation. - The contractor shall provide the Council with monthly and annual reports that meet the requirements of Clause 14 of the agreement.